ivanstoykovivanov-telerik/Project_3__Extension_Market_Frontend/README.md

 ## Running the Project

 1 .
 Download the repository
-2. Run 'npm install' in the root folder of the project to download all its packages and dependencies.
+2. Run `npm install` in the root folder of the project to download all its packages and dependencies.
-3. Run 'npm start' or 'ng serve' to start the poject.
+3. Run `npm start` or `ng serve` to start the poject.